docker/docs/docker-for-windows/edge-release-notes.md

 - Various minor improvements to the Dashboard UI.
 - Fixed a bug that caused a rare crash when uninstalling Docker Desktop.
 - Fixed an issue when overwriting existing files with the WSL 2 CLI bundle, such as kubectl.
-- Fixed an issue where WSL 2 to failed to start when the distribution directory is compressed or encrypted.
+- Fixed an issue where WSL 2 failed to start when the distribution directory is compressed or encrypted.
 Fixes [docker/for-win#5256](https://github.com/docker/for-win/issues/5256).
 - Fixed an issue that caused Docker Desktop to fail on startup when there is an incomplete Kubernetes config file.
 - Fixed various stability issues.

-### Known issue
+### Known issues

 - The Dashboard stops updating when you switch the container mode between Linux and Windows.
 To work around this issue, close and reopen the Dashboard.
+- The new gRPC FUSE file sharing implementation does not support connecting to new drives after Docker Desktop starts (for example, a USB drive).
+If you would like to share the new drive in Docker Desktop, you must quit Docker Desktop and then start the application to refresh the list of drives in Settings.

-### Docker Desktop Community 2.1.6.1
+## Docker Desktop Community 2.1.6.1
 2019-11-20

 [Download](https://download.docker.com/win/edge/40920/Docker%20Desktop%20Installer.exe)